top of page

 5. You’re Using Unhealthy Coping Strategies

 If you’ve turned to alcohol, drugs, overeating, or other habits to escape uncomfortable feelings, counselling can offer healthier alternatives.
-These coping strategies may bring temporary relief, but they rarely address the underlying issues and often create new challenges.
+These coping strategies may bring temporary relief, but they rarely address the underlying issues.
+Often, they create new challenges.

-Counselling provides a supportive environment to break these cycles and learn new ways to manage stress and emotions.
+Counselling provides a supportive environment to break these cycles.
+You can learn new ways to manage stress and emotions.

 6. You Feel Stuck or Lost